Cherokee Tribe of Northeast Alabama: Activities

-The tribe and 501c3 are involved with many events and services not limited to the following; community, school, art, demonstrations, health information and Native American activities.
+The tribe and 501(c)(3) are involved with many events and services not limited to the following: community, school, art, demonstrations, health information, and Native American activities.
 Events and activities are held in and out of the state.

+The CTNEAL is a voting member of the National Congress of American Indians.

 Membership criteria

 The Cherokee Tribe of Northeast Alabama requires all potential members to have verifiable Cherokee descent.
 The rolls are open to any person who can document Cherokee ancestry.
 It does not require a minimum blood quantum.

-In addition to verifiable, lineal descent from a Cherokee ancestor(s), CTNEAL also has a residency requirement for membership.
-CTNEAL requires that potential members meet at least one of three requirements;